 - Starting in 2030, that bonus increases to +4% per year.

-- At the same time, there will be a pension malus: those who retire before the legal retirement age will see their pension amount reduced by 2% per year, and from 2030 onwards by 4%, unless you can demonstrate at least 35 career years with sufficient effectively worked benefits.
+- At the same time, there will be a pension malus: those who retire before the statutory retirement age will see their pension amount reduced by 2% per year, and from 2030 by 4%, unless you at least 42 years of service can demonstrate at least 35 half-time years worked.

 7. Tax on securities accounts

-The impact fee of 0.15% will be retained, but avoidance will be stricter approach.
+The securities tax will be raised from 0.15% to 0.30%.
+Evasion becomes stricter approach.
 Conversion or transfer of securities over 1 million euros is subject to reporting requirements and penalties for non-compliance.

 8. Other notable measures